fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 You can also read the official [AssemblyScript getting started guide](https://www.assemblyscript.org/getting-started.html#setting-up-a-new-project).

-## Another example creating a pendulum in the browser
+## Example: Create a Browser-Based Pendulum

-Alright, drawing a pendulum in the browser is not desperately in need of using Wasm, but the main idea is to help you to get some concepts on how you can use Wasm to rely on the Math calculations needed to paint our Pendulum:
+Alright, drawing a pendulum in the browser is not desperately in need of using Wasm, but the main idea is to help you to get some concepts on how you can use Wasm to rely on the math calculations needed to animate and paint our pendulum:

 <iframe src="https://codesandbox.io/embed/tender-ritchie-06ory9?autoresize=1&fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"